f5devcentral/f5-agility-labs-cert/docs/class2/modules/module07.rst

    :height: 4.59576in

 b.
 Fill out information for Username and Password

    i.
 For Role, please select **Administrator**

 .. image:: /_static/101/image72.png
    :width: 5.01042in
    :height: 5.59576in

-   ii.
+b.
 Add user to partition, give user TMSH access for Terminal Access and select **Finished**

 .. image:: /_static/101/image73.png
    :width: 5.01042in